This post may contain affiliate links. See our affiliate disclosure for more.

 How to use a call to action in your sales pitch ideas

 When delivering a sales pitch, you want to make sure the next steps are clearly outlined.
-You should actively prompt the client to sign an agreement, make a down payment, or otherwise commit to working with you.
+You should actively prompt the client to sign an agreement, make a down payment, or otherwise commit to working with you (even a verbal agreement might work).

 Minimize the opportunity they have to change their mind.
 The more time you give them, the more likely it is that they may decide against hiring you.